peimengsui/paraphrase_identification/BiMPM/README.md

 * prediction: predicting the label for each sentence pair
 * probs: outputting probabilities of all labels for each sentence pair

-## Reporting issues
-Please let [me](https://zhiguowang.github.io/) know, if you encounter any problems.